 Tip 6: iOS & Google Play Store: Link the download page of the app from your homepage

 This is really important: You want to make the search engines understand that your brand / your company is directly related to the app.
 Therefore, place a prominent link from your homepage to the download page in the app store.
-As a position you can use either the footer, an overview page of all your developed apps, or landing pages within your website with additional information like reviews, ratings, interesting features and so on.
-The main thing is that the linking is easy and fast to find.
+As a position, you can use either the footer, an overview page of all your developed apps, or landing pages within your website with additional information like reviews, ratings, interesting features and so on.
+The main thing is that linking is easy and fast to find.
 It is best to use all three options for your mobile app SEO.

 Professional tip: Use the Mark Up via structured data from schema.org to get the chance for rich snippets.